Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 11.1.1.1.
 Step 1 :  Claiming a Namespace

 To get started, any platform that has implemented Beckn Protocol MUST create a globally unique namespace for themselves.
 All NPs (BAPs, BPPs, CDS’es) **MUST** register as a user on dedi.global and claim a unique namespace against their FQDN to become globally addressable.
-As part of the claiming process, the user must prove ownership of that namespace by verifying the ownership of that domain.
+As part of the claiming process, the user must prove ownership of the namespace by verifying the ownership of their domain.
+Namespace would be at an organisation level.
+You can put your organisation name as the name of the namespace.

 #### 11.1.1.2.
 Step 2 :  Setting up a Registry

 Once the namespace is claimed, each NP **MUST** create a Beckn NP registry in the namespace to list their subscriber details.
 While creating the registry, the user **MUST** configure it with the [subscriber schema](https://gist.githubusercontent.com/nirmalnr/a6e5b17522169ecea4f3ccdd831af7e4/raw/7744f2542034db9675901b61b41c8228ea239074/beckn-subscriber-no-refs.schema.json).
+Example of a registry name can be `subscription-details`.

 #### 11.1.1.3.
 Step 3 :  Publishing subscriber details